icodewith-ai/galactic-invaders/README.md

 ## How to Play

 1. Use the arrow keys to move your spaceship
-2. Press SPACE to shoot
+2. Press [Space] to shoot
-3. Press 'N' to activate the nuke (when available)
+3. Press [N] to activate the nuke (when available)
+4. Press [S] to toggle sound on/off
-4. Destroy aliens to earn points
+5. Destroy aliens to earn points
-5. Avoid getting hit by aliens or their projectiles
+6. Avoid getting hit by aliens.
-6. Try to achieve the highest score possible!
+7. Try to achieve the highest score possible!

 ## Controls

-- ↑: Move up
-- ↓: Move down
+- ←, ↑, →, ↓: Move
-- ←: Move left
-- →: Move right
-- SPACE: Shoot
+- [Space]: Shoot
-- N: Activate nuke (when available)
+- [N]: Activate nuke (when available)
+- [S]: Toggle sound on/off

 ## Technologies Used